siggib007/PiVault/EnvExamples.md

 CLIPPYENABLE: true # optional defaults to true
 HIDEINPUT: true # optional defaults to true
 VAULTPWD: SuperStrongsecretPWD!
-STORE: mysql #required for MySQL and MariaDB, for PostgreSQL use postgres and mssql for Microsoft SQL
+STORE: mysql #required.
+For MySQL and MariaDB use mysql, for PostgreSQL use postgres and mssql for Microsoft SQL
 VALUECOLOR: blue # Optional defaults to red
 DB: Vault #required, use correct value for your installation
 HIDEINPUT: true # Optional, defaults to false